resource-watch/slate/source/includes/api/_vocabulary.md

 ## Updating Tags of an existing relationship

-If a relationship has to be updated, it's necessary to define the new tags of it.
+If a relationship has to be updated, it's necessary to define it's new tags.
 The previous tags will be deleted in benefit of the new ones.

 ```shell